zackster/slate/source/index.html.md

 due_date | The due date of the Order, formatted according to ISO 8601 description | A description containing instructions for executing the Order attachments | A list of files to attach to the Order task_type | The task type of the order.
-Get this from the list of codes of [task types available to your account](#list-all-task-types) team | Your team or pod within your organization requester_email | The email of the person at your organization who is creating the order
+Get this from the list of codes of [task types available to your account](#list-all-task-types).
+We do not support filtering by task_type_category. team | Your team or pod within your organization requester_email | The email of the person at your organization who is creating the order